Running America’s Toughest Road Half Marathon

 Last weekend I traveled to Roanoke, VA to run the Blue Ridge Half Marathon – America’s Toughest Road Half Marathon!
 There were four races taking place: the full marathon, half marathon, 10k, and 1-miler.
 I was signed up for the half marathon, which takes you over two separate mountains!

-Roanoke is about three hours from where I work, so I left right after work in order to make it in time to pick up my bib.
+Roanoke is about three hours from where I work.
+I’ve been a couple of times and each time has been enjoyable.
+My friend took me to the best restaurant Roanoke has to offer and I wasn’t let down — it was delicious.
+However, this time I wasn’t here to eat, I was here to learn!
+So, I left right after work in order to make it in time to pick up my bib.
 The expo was open from 3-8pm on Friday downtown.
 I found a parking spot and went to pick up all my stuff.

 I was there about 30 minutes before closing time, and there was no line.
 I got my bib in about 2 seconds and went inside to the expo.
 There was a spot to pick up your race shirt, your free Farm to Feet socks, and any last minute items from Fleet Feet Sports.
 I was in and out of the expo in about 10 minutes and went to check in at my hotel.